kyeser/bibliographies/covid-19-music.md

 * Grabar, Henry.
 2020. “[How Long Can New Orleans Survive Without Live Music?](https://slate.com/technology/2020/07/new-orleans-covid-pandemic-live-music.html)” *Slate*, July 24, 2020.
 * Grella, George. “[American Freelance Musicians on Surviving the Pandemic](https://van-us.atavist.com/how-to-eat).” *VAN*, July 30, 2020.
 * Hansen, Niels Chr., and Melanie Wald-Fuhrmann.
 2020. “[Musicovid: An International Research Network](https://www.aesthetics.mpg.de/en/research/department-of-music/music-in-times-of-covid-19.html).”
 Max-Planck-Institut für empirische Ästhetik.
+* Herrington, Nicole.
+2020. “[This Labor Day, These Workers Are Trying to Stay Afloat](https://www.nytimes.com/2020/09/04/arts/labor-day-workers-arts-coronavirus.html).” *The New York Times*, September 4, 2020.
+* Hess, Amanda.
+2020. “[The Shows Must Go On.
+But They Aren’t the Same Without You](https://www.nytimes.com/2020/09/04/arts/TV-shows-sports-audiences.html).” *The New York Times*, September 4, 2020; updated September 5, 2020.
+* Hickley, Catherine.
+2020. “[A 639-Year Concert, With No Intermission for Coronavirus](https://www.nytimes.com/2020/09/07/arts/music/john-cage-as-slow-as-possible-germany.html).” *The New York Times*, September 7, 2020.
+* Hsu, Hua.
+2020. “[How Can We Pay for Creativity in the Digital Age?](https://www.newyorker.com/magazine/2020/09/14/how-can-we-pay-for-creativity-in-the-digital-age)” *The New Yorker*, September 7, 2020.
 * Iuchi, Chiho.
 2020. “[Orchestrating a COVID-19 Stopgap for Classical Concerts](https://www.japantimes.co.jp/culture/2020/04/10/music/orchestrating-covid-19-stopgap-classical-concerts/).” *The Japan Times*, April 10, 2020.
+* Jeffries, Stuart.
+2020. “[Orchestral Manoeuvres in a Car Park: Does ENO’s Drive-in Opera Hit the High Notes?](https://www.theguardian.com/music/2020/sep/20/does-drive-in-opera-hit-high-notes-english-national-opera-la-boheme-alexandra-palace)” *The Guardian*, September 20, 2020.
 * Jones, Josh.
 2020. “[The Strange Costumes of the Plague Doctors Who Treated 17th Century Victims of the Bubonic Plague](http://www.openculture.com/2020/08/the-strange-costumes-of-plague-doctors.html).” *Open Culture*, August 11, 2020.
 * Keller, Peter.
 2020. “[There Is No Easy Path Out of Coronavirus for Live Classical Music](https://theconversation.com/there-is-no-easy-path-out-of-coronavirus-for-live-classical-music-138207).” *The Conversation*, June 5, 2020.
 * Khullar, Dhruv.
 2020. “[‘A Disembodied Voice’: The Loneliness and Solidarity of Treating the Coronavirus in New York](https://www.newyorker.com/science/medical-dispatch/a-disembodied-voice-the-loneliness-and-solidarity-of-treating-the-coronavirus-in-new-york).” *The New Yorker*, April 8, 2020.